pynbody/pynbody/docs/installation.rst

 during the installation process, please let us know right away.
 Once you complete the installation, don't forget to read the :ref:`getting-help` section.
-Finally, if you decide you like pynbody and you end up using it for your scientific work, please see the :ref:`acknowledging-pynbody` bit at the very end.
+Finally, if you decide you like pynbody and you end up using it for your scientific work, please see :ref:`acknowledging-pynbody`.
 Enjoy!

 If you are already a regular python/numpy/scipy user
 ----------------------------------------------------

 1. If you have have `setuptools <http://pypi.python.org/pypi/setuptools>`_ installed, just type ``easy_install pynbody``.

+.. note:: If your distutils are not installed properly and you don't have root permissions, this will fail -- see :ref:`distutils`.

 2. Follow the instructions in the :ref:`install-pynbody` section